greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 All apps create ugly unreadable RTL code.
 My guess it is on purpose to make it look sophisticated and hard to implement Yourself.

 There is also open-source (like OpenSoC) but for me it is "תפסת מרובה לא תפסת" syndrom.
-For non Hebrew readers - it approximately translates to " there is no value in exces".
+For non Hebrew readers - it approximately translates to " there is no value in excess".

 My rings-inspired NOC is still great, but it is scary to conventional designer and their managers.
 This is the reason i thought of AXI NOC from scratch.